 Implementation of the CCS Directive

 The European Commission has taken several initiatives to ensure the coherent implementation of the CCS Directive throughout the EU.
-These include the establishment of an Information Exchange Group to facilitate exchanges between the competent authorities, the publication of four guidance documents, the issuing of a reporting questionnaire as required under the Directive, and the adoption of a Commission Opinion on a draft storage permit.
+These include reporting on the implementation, facilitating exchanges between the competent authorities, publishing guidance documents, and adopting Commission Opinions on draft storage permits.

 Information Exchange Group